 After eight years as Head of Marketing and Social Media at Great British Chefs, Mex Ibrahim co-founded Women in the Food Industry, a CIC providing resources and community support for women in all sectors of the food industry.
 Mex is a freelance consultant in social media, marketing and digital content creation.
 She sits on the Advisory Board of New Food Magazine, is a member of the Guild of Food Writers and an Associate of the RSPH.

 Rebecca is Professor of Food, Families and Society at the Centre for Research in Public Health and Community Care (CRIPACC), University of Hertfordshire.
 A social anthropologist by training, she has a particular interest in food inequalities and in informing policies and practices that improve the diets and lives of children, families and communities who are marginalised.
 Rebecca lives in NE London and has four children, including one in primary school, and she is a parent governor.

 Ben is Deputy Chief Executive at Sustain; the alliance for better food and farming.
 In 2015, he worked with Jamie Oliver’s team to set up of the Children’s Health Fund and get the government to adopt a sugary drinks tax.
 Ben came up with the idea for the Capital Growth project to create 2,012 food growing spaces in London by 2012.

-Paul is an accountant who runs the London office of Nash Harvey LLP, a firm of Chartered Accountants who work as general practitioners in London and the south east.
+Paul is an accountant who runs the London office of Nash Harvey LLP, a firm of Chartered Accountants who work in London and the south east.
 Paul has been assisting clients running and growing their businesses for almost 30 years.
 He is married with two children and has a keen interest in most food related matters.